 - You’re opening yourself up to the possibility of finding a role you like even better than editorial that might be less competitive because other people interested in publishing didn’t look into it the way you did.

-- Even if you decide you’d still prefer editorial, you now have experience in another aspect of publishing that could give you an advantage when you do end up applying for that editorial internship or full-time position.
+- Even if you decide you’d still prefer editorial, you now have experience in another publishing department, which could give you an advantage when you do end up applying for that editorial internship or full-time position.
+The departments work closely together, but you’d be surprised at how little we know about each other and our processes.
 Being well-rounded in the industry can only help you!

 One of my first experiences in the industry was as a managing editorial intern, which helped me later when it came time to apply for internships my senior year.
 Interviewers would often comment on that experience, and it was a huge help in getting me the editorial internship my last semester.

 All of this is just to say: try something new!
 You’ll open doors, learn which parts of the industry appeal to you and which don’t, and you might even find that you like something else even better than editorial!